QualiSystems/devguide_source/_shells/8.1.0/debugging-shell-commands.md

     print "done"
 {% endhighlight %}

-Then, specify the attributes or commands you want to debug (`result =` line) and add your break points.
+Specify the attributes or commands you want to debug (`result =` line) and add your break points.
 For example:

 ![Context Object]({{ site.baseurl }}/assets/debugging-mock.png)

+And debug the shell.
 When debugging, the mock code will run instead of the shell’s default initialization commands and will call the commands you want to test.
 When shell development is finished, you can leave the mock code in the shell as CloudShell will ignore it.

-To learn how to do this, see our instructional video on debugging with the mock package:
+For a step-by-step tutorial, see our instructional video on debugging with the mock package:

 <iframe width="854" height="480" src="https://www.youtube.com/embed/LvPGHm2T3nk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>